eugenejw/lanyon/_posts/2017-08-31-Python-Data-Caching.md

 (Deleting ExpensiveObject(four))

 ```
-From above, we can see the linkedlist is cut short, and discarded data nodes are immediately garbage-collected by Python's GC because the weakref.WeakValueDictionary() does not keep them once the strong reference is gong.
+From above, we can see the linkedlist is cut short, and discarded data nodes are immediately garbage-collected by Python's GC because the weakref.WeakValueDictionary() does not keep them once the strong reference is gone.

 This way we do not need to do the cache shrinking manually.
 And the time complexity for cache shrinking is optimized to O(1).